asahnow/resume/main.typ

   phone: sys.inputs.phone,
   email: sys.inputs.email,
   // personal-site: "austinsahnow.net",
+  linkedin: "in/asahnow",
   accent-color: "#554383",
 )

-Conscientious staff accountant with internship experience#strong($dash.em$)proficient in GAAP, with additional IT skills
+Detail-oriented and organized professional with a background in accounting and IT support, intending to use my analytical and administrative skills in a legal assistant role.
+Committed to delivering high-quality support in a collaborative environment.

 == Education
 #edu(